Tranquility2/Crafty/README.md

 ### Updates
 #### Drag and Drop Image Update

-You can also update an icon's image by simply dragging an image file from your computer and dropping it directly onto the desired icon in the input or output area.
+✨ You can also update an icon's image by simply dragging an image file from your computer and dropping it directly onto the desired icon in the input or output area.

+#### Scaling Build Area
+🔬 You can now scale the build area using the button next to the input icons.

 ---